yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-HP-G54-4.rst

        .
 0 == random column
        .
 B == 3rd gen
        .
 TP == TSOP(II)
- * 2 serial ports detected, not sure if this works just yet or is electrically connected
+ * 2 serial ports detected, the first port (/dev/tts/0) is brought out on a 4 pin header labeled J1, located near a corner of the PCB.
+Pin 1 is nearest the edge.
+The signals are low level, and not directly EIA232 compatible.
+The default baud rate is 115K.
+When booting, CTRL-C will interrupt the CFE monitor.
+The pinout is:
+       .
+1 - 3.3V
+       .
+2 - Ground
+       .
+3 - Data out
+       .
+4 - Data in
  * Noticed that there is an LED missing (LED4), and a series resistor (R4) is also missing.
 I wonder if that can be used for GPIO and thus for the SD card slot kernel mod??
  * Need to confirm the JTAG pinout.
 It is rumored that J1 can be used for JTAG, but that's only 4 pins; JTAG needs TRST, TMS, TDI, TDO, TCK, GND (but TRST isn't really needed as it just pulls/puts the device out of/in reset)